-The main purpose was A depiction of the habit, alongwith finer structural details especially of flower and fruit in a comparable format.
+A depiction of the habit, alongwith finer structural details especially of flower and fruit in a comparable format was the main purpose.
 Thus the details depicted are taxonomically significant.
 Following the general pattern of one plate per species, the first step was to visualize the number of sketches involved and scale suitable to the illustration i.e. reduction of larger organ and enlargement of smaller ones.